 HAPE is related to HACE.
 Fluid enters the lungs due to leaks caused by excessive hypoxia.

-Altitude sickness affects 25 to 85 percent of people travelling to high altitude.
+Altitude sickness affects 25% to 85% of people traveling to high altitudes.
 The incidence rate of altitude sickness depends on various factors, including an individual’s age, gender, rate of ascent, home elevation, overall physical health, previous experience at altitude, and their individual susceptibility to altitude sickness.

-The risk of developing altitude sickness between the genders is believed to be equal, but some observational studies have shown that women have a slightly higher risk than men.
+The risk of developing altitude sickness between the genders is believed to be equal.
+However, some observational studies have shown that women have a slightly higher risk than men.

-Similarly, there is little to suggest that incidence rates increase with age.
-One uncontrolled study suggested that younger people might be at higher risk, reporting that eighteen to nineteen-year olds had an incidence rate of 45%, meanwhile individuals between 60 and 87 years of age only reported a 16% incidence rate.
-It is thought that the results reflect the higher exercise intensity with younger people.
+There is little data to suggest that incidence rates increase with age.
+One uncontrolled study suggested that younger people might be at higher risk, reporting that eighteen to nineteen-year-olds had an incidence rate of 45%, whereas individuals between the ages of 60 and 87 only reported a 16% incidence rate.
+The information obtained from this study is believed to reflect the higher exercise intensity with younger people.

-At high altitude, an individual’s ability to exercise decreases.
-This is because the ventilatory response usually sufficient at sea-level to maintain good blood oxygen saturation is no longer possible due to the decreased oxygen levels at high altitude.
+At high altitudes, an individual’s ability to exercise decreases.
+This is because the ventilatory response that is usually sufficient at sea level to maintain good blood oxygen saturation is no longer possible due to the decreased oxygen levels present at high altitudes.
 Although those who are already in good physical health are better able to adapt to these changes during rapid ascent, data suggest that their risk of AMS is similar to individuals in poorer physical health.

-It is more likely that individuals who have ascended to altitude without experiencing any symptoms of AMS will ascend to altitude again at later dates.
-Those who have had a recent exposure to altitude or exposure to extreme altitude are less likely to develop AMS.
+It is more likely that individuals who have previously ascended to high altitudes without experiencing any symptoms of AMS will ascend to high altitudes again at later dates.
+Those who have had recent exposure to high altitudes are less likely to develop AMS.

-People travelling to high altitudes who usually live at sea-level are more susceptible to AMS than those who normally live at higher elevations.
+People traveling to high altitudes who usually live at sea level are more susceptible to AMS as compared to those who normally live at higher elevations.

 The risk of developing AMS increases with sleeping altitude.
-Data suggest that mountaineers in the Swiss Alps saw a 9% prevalence of AMS at 2,850 meters and 53% at 4,559 meters.
-However, possibly due to prior experience at altitude, prevalence figures dropped above 5,000 meters, from 51% at 4,500 – 5,000 meters, to 34% above 5,000 meters.
+Data suggests that mountaineers in the Swiss Alps saw a 9% prevalence of AMS at 2,850 meters and 53% at 4,559 meters.
+However, possibly due to prior experience at high altitudes, these prevalence figures dropped above 5,000 meters, from 51% at 4,500 – 5,000 meters to 34% above 5,000 meters.

-Communities that have lived at altitude for thousands of years have developed particular genetic characteristics to cope with the conditions, such as higher haemoglobin concentration or higher ventilator responses.
-As no specific genetic factors contributing to AMS incidence have been concretely identified, this is an area of particular interest and is the subject of a lot of current research.
+Communities that have lived at high altitudes for thousands of years have developed particular genetic characteristics to cope with the conditions, such as higher hemoglobin concentrations or higher ventilator responses.
+As no specific genetic factors contributing to AMS incidence have been concretely identified, this is an area of particular interest and is the subject of several research studies.

-While the main cause of altitude sickness is poor pre-acclimatization and rapid ascent to high altitudes, there is little to suggest any particular demographic is significantly more susceptible than another.
-No significant differences between men and women or ages have currently been identified, and genetic reasons for suffering AMS are being actively investigated.
+While the main cause of altitude sickness is poor pre-acclimatization and rapid ascent to high altitudes, there is little to suggest that any particular demographic is significantly more susceptible than the other.
+No significant differences between men and women or ages have currently been identified, and genetic reasons for suffering from AMS are being actively investigated.